SN 2022vqz: A Peculiar Subluminous Type Ia Supernova with Prominent Early Excess Emission: Photometric Results

 \subsection{Bolometric Light Curve and $^{56}$Ni Mass}

 Based on the $UBgVrRiI$-band photometry, we adopted \texttt{SNooPy2} \citep{2011AJ....141...19B,2014ApJ...789...32B} to construct the bolometric light curve of SN~2022vqz.
-Since SN~2022vqz is a sub-luminous object, we use spectral energy distribution (SED) templates of sub-luminous 91bg-like subclass \citep{2002PASP..114..803N} for flux integration.
+Since SN~2022vqz is a subluminous object, we use spectral energy distribution (SED) templates of subluminous 91bg-like SNe~Ia \citep{2002PASP..114..803N} for flux integration.